zdravkov/kendo-docs/getting-started/mobile/faq.md

 styling automatically.
 If you want to have the same styling on all devices, choose the one you want and force it through the Application [platform](./application#force-ios-5-look) option.

+### Q: I defined a layout for each View, but it disappears after the user navigates, why is that?

+A: This can happen when Kendo UI Mobile application is initialized multiple times - usually in the _Layout.cshtml page of ASP.NET MVC project.
+Mobile application should be initialized only once in the index page.

 ## iOS

 ### Q: My TabStrip looks different on different versions of the OS or even between iPad and iPhone, why?